shaik1002/biggitlabbomb/doc/user/group/import/migrated_items.md

 ### Excluded items

-Some group items are excluded from migration because they:
+Some group items are excluded from migration because they either:

-- Might contain sensitive information:
+- May contain sensitive information: CI/CD variables, webhooks, and deploy tokens.
-  - CI/CD variables
-  - Deploy tokens
-  - Webhooks
-- Are not supported:
+- Are not supported: push rules.
-  - Push rules

 ## Migrated project items